CloudVPS/heat-templates/readme.md

 You could also link to the raw github files without downloading.

-When using the OpenStack client (see our (https://www.cloudvps.nl/openstack/openstack-getting-started-command-line) "getting started guide") ):
+When using the OpenStack client, see our [getting started guide](https://www.cloudvps.nl/openstack/openstack-getting-started-command-line):
  - Edit the 01_master.yml to include your ssh key name.
  - And use as: